-8.7.2 Universal Offset Support
+8.8.2 Universal Offset Support

 This support is used to support the chimney above an offset.
 When the chimney offset is used to pass through a wall, this support may be used on the wall to support the chimney.
-For offset support installation, refer to the instructions provided with the support by Olympia Chimney who provide the maximum height of chimney that can be supported by the support.
+For offset support installation, refer to the instructions provided with the support by the chimney manufacturer.
+Many manufacturers will provide the maximum height of chimney that can be supported by the support.
 Make sure you respect those parameters.

-8.8 Installation Instructions for Masonry Application
+8.9 Installation Instructions for Masonry Application